pulldown-cmark/pulldown-cmark/fancy-regex/README.md

 re.compile('(a|b|ab)*bc').match('ab' * 28 + 'ac')
 ```

-In Python 2.7, this match takes 91s, and doubles for each additional
+In Python (tested on both 2.7 and 3.5, this match takes 91s, and doubles for each additional
 repeat of 'ab'.

 Thus, many proponents
 [advocate](https://swtch.com/~rsc/regexp/regexp1.html) a purely NFA
-based approach.
-Even so, backreferences and look-around do add
+(nondeterministic finite automaton) based approach.
+Even so,
-richness to regexes, and they are commonly used in applications such
+backreferences and look-around do add richness to regexes, and they
-as syntax highlighting for text editors.
-In particular, TextMate's
+are commonly used in applications such as syntax highlighting for text
-[syntax
+editors.
+In particular, TextMate's [syntax
 definitions](https://manual.macromates.com/en/language_grammars),
 based on the [Oniguruma](https://github.com/kkos/oniguruma)
 backtracking engine, are now used in a number of other popular